Invest in Learning and Less on Gear

 Creatively mastering composition and light before spending our hard earned dinero on new gear propelled our photography dreams further then we could have ever imagined.
 For the first 2 years of our business we stuck with our “entry level” professional gear.
 Once we began to make a profit we invested in better gear.
 Our gear grew with our business.

 We will be shooting at a wedding and a family member will hand me their phone asking me to take a photo.
-When I hand it back they look at me and say, “How the heck did you get this photo with my phone!
-What is your secret!”
+When I hand it back they look at me and ask, “How the heck did you get this photo with my phone!
+What is your secret?”
 I like to wink and say, its magic with a great big smile.
 But I follow that up with inviting them to find me later during the reception so I can show them a few quick tips.

 Are you a Photographer?

-Maybe its your dream or a hobby of yours.
+Maybe it’s your dream or a hobby of yours.
 Perhaps you LOVELOVELOVE photography but you would never call yourself a photographer because you don’t feel good enough or maybe you have tried photography and feel like it’s just not working.

 I say this with LOTS OF LOVE!

 It’s not the camera I promise you, its the creative behind it.
-You are enough, you can do this and let you joy shine!
+You are enough, you can do this and let your joy shine!
 Learn and master it before you let your dream pass away.
 And never let anyone steal your joy, they can’t have it.
 You got this darling and we are here to support you. (p.s.
-I am tearing up as I write this because I truly mean it – sorry I cry easy)
+I am tearing up as I write this because I truly mean it – sorry I cry easily)

 …Now I am going to grab a warm piece of fresh baked yummy bread, because that always makes me feel warm and amazing inside!
 It also stops the sappy tears.